Sahasrara: Comparisons with other systems

+Vajrayana

 The crown wheel is important within the Anuttarayoga Tantra tradition of Buddhist Vajrayana.
 It is triangular, with 32 petals or channels that point downwards, and within it resides the white drop or white bodhicitta.
 Through meditation, the yogi attempts to unite this drop with the red bodhicitta in the navel, and to experience the union of emptiness and bliss.

 It is very important in the Tantric practice of Phowa, or consciousness transference.
 At the time of death, a yogi can direct his consciousness up the central channel and out of this wheel in order to be reborn in a Pure Land, where he can carry on his tantric practices, or transfer that consciousness into another body or a corpse, in order to extend life.

+Kabbalah

 In the West, it has been noted by many (such as Charles Ponce in his book Kabbalah.) that Sahasrara expresses a similar archetypal idea to that of Kether, in the Kabbalistic Tree of Life, which rests at the head of the tree, and represents pure consciousness and union with God.

+Lataif-E-Sitta

 Within the Sufi system of Lataif-e-sitta there is a Lataif called Akhfa, the "most arcane subtlety", which is located on the crown.
 It is the point of unity where beatific visions of Allah are directly revealed.